 Although using social media adds to your work load in terms of setting up and monitoring your sites / pages, it can be an effective use of your time.
 It’s a quick and efficient way to reach a large audience, gage whether your marketing is working and receive and respond to feedback.
 If you follow the above tips, and approach your social media sites as professionally as you do the rest of your business, then it will be a highly-prized addition to your company.

-This guest post was contributed by Eve Pearce.
+Author Bio: This guest post was contributed by Eve Pearce.
 Eve writes social media and marketing articles ranging from content marketing, social outreach and SEO marketing to more traditional e-mail and pay per click ads.
 The right balance needs to be struck for every campaign, but now more than ever social is where the biggest opportunity lies.